 “Master of Classical Greek Sculpture: Scopas and Boston”

-Text of the 2002 Estelle Shohet Brettman Memorial Lecture by Olga Palagia, Professor of Classical Archaeology, Department of Archaeology and Art History, Athens University
+Text of 2002 Estelle Shohet Brettman Memorial Lecture by Dr. Olga Palagia, Professor of Classical Archaeology, Department of Archaeology and Art History, Athens University

 Abstract: Scopas, once of the great Greek sculptors and architects of the 4th century BCE, gained fame for his work on the Mausoleum of Halicarnassus, and eventually recognition as an important influence on the High Classical style and development of European Art.
 Professor Olga Palagia reviews his career and points out the stylistic links between his work and sculptures in the MFA's collection, including a masterful bronze head of a goddess.